jakehamilton/leverage/README.md

 What is it?
 -----------

-👩‍💻 A super fast, super customizable server library
+👩‍💻 A super fast, super customizable server*-ish* library

 What can you use it for?
 ------------------------